CUPE Ontario and disinvestment from Israel: 2006

-In January 2021, B'Tselem a highly respected Israeli human rights organization issued a report that declared Israel to be an apartheid state.
-In May 2021, Human Rights Watch an authoritative global organization issued a 213-page report that also accused Israel of operating an apartheid system where Jewish citizens have supremacy over Palestinians in Israel and the occupied territories.
+In January 2021, B'Tselem, a highly respected Israeli human rights organization issued a report that declared Israel to be an apartheid state.
+In May 2021, Human Rights Watch issued a 213-page report that also accused Israel of operating an apartheid system where Jewish citizens have supremacy over Palestinians in Israel and the occupied territories.

 On June 6, 2006 Willie Madisha, president of the 1.2-million-member Congress of South African Trade Unions wrote, in a two-page letter, "I congratulate CUPE Ontario for their historic resolution on May 27 in support of the Palestinian people- those living under occupation and those millions of Palestinian refugees living in the Diaspora.
 We fully support your resolution."

 CUPE Ontario president Sid Ryan has defended his organization's position by referring to the support it received from the Alliance of Concerned Jewish Canadians, a group of Canadian Jews who oppose Israeli policy towards the Palestinians and supports the CUPE resolution.
 A petition was distributed in the Israeli and Jewish communities by the ACJC in support of the CUPE action.
 In part it read:

 We assure CUPE that it is no more anti-Semitic to criticize and oppose Israeli government policies than it was anti-American to oppose the Vietnam war or is anti-Canadian to oppose the present war in Iraq.
 It is never anti-Semitic to oppose injustice, destruction, gross inequity, and inequality.
 We also assure CUPE that Israel, having the 4th most powerful military in the world, is in no existential danger.